← All diseases

 What you can do

-🛡Cook poultry to an internal temperature of 165°F (74°C)
+🛡Cook all poultry to an internal temperature of 165°F (74°C); use a meat thermometer

-🛡Drink pasteurized milk and treated water only
+🛡Drink only pasteurized milk and treated water

-🛡Wash hands after contact with animals, especially puppies and kittens
+🛡Wash hands after contact with animals, especially puppies and kittens with diarrhea

 Tier BAnnual report tracking